 LSD is a group 1A substance and is subject to the same penalties as those imposed for group 1 and 2 substances.

-In Texas, possession of less than a gram of a group 1 or 2 substance is a state jail felony.
+In Texas, possession of a controlled substance of less than 1 gram of a group 1 or 2 substance is a state jail felony.

 Possession of Group 3 or 4 Controlled Substances